agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 **re-write Claim**: Effects of donating to charity is non-rivalrous and non-excludable

-**Example-sub**: Sending 4k USD to AMF saves one life adding to the total utility of the world.
+**Example-sub**: Increasing the total utility of the world by sending 4k USD to AMF.

 **Definition**: This total utility is non-excludable, as you cannot stop someone from experiencing the joy of increasing the total utility